Internationalization Puzzles

 The audit trail fixer

-1. America/Halifax, which is GMT-4 (North hemisphere summer) or GMT-3 (North hemisphere winter)
+1. America/Halifax, which is GMT-4 (North hemisphere winter) or GMT-3 (North hemisphere summer)

-2. America/Santiago[^1], which is GMT-3 (South hemisphere winter) or GMT-4 (South hemisphere summer)
+2. America/Santiago2, which is GMT-3 (South hemisphere summer) or GMT-4 (South hemisphere winter)

 Based on the time of year and GMT offset, we can make a pretty good guess.